Video Game / Awesomenauts

 - Scenery Porn: The backgrounds have all kinds of small details, such as jumping sandworms, other planets, and moving transport lifts.
 On Ribbit IV and Aiguillon, the bottom of the map is filled with water that reflects everything near it.

-- Shows Damage: Turrets begin to spark and smoke whenever they're damaged noticeably.
+- Shows Damage: Turrets and the Drill begin to spark and smoke whenever they're damaged noticeably.
+They also get a new icon on the minimap to reflect how damaged they are.

 - Something Nauts: The titular groups.